Floquet engineering flat bands for bosonic fractional quantum Hall in small lattices: Results and discussion

 Our numerical simulations confirm this prediction.
 For $\nu=1/2$, the fractional Hall effect survives to system size as small as 2 lattice sites in the $y$ (periodic) direction and 18 sites in $x$ direction (Fig.~\ref{f4}(a), red stars).
 A well defined quantum charge pump, ($Q_{2\pi}=0.5$ indicated by the magneta solid line) could be observed for a relatively large time window ($[0.5,\,\,\, 3.5]$~$\mu$s for $J=30~M$Hz), and the result shown is for $T=84~J^{-1}$ which is $2.8~\mu$s for $J=30~M$Hz.
 The evolution of the energy as a function of $\phi$ shows a similar minimal gap (similar $T_c$) as for the triangular lattice.
-Plots of the local charge density confirm that the lower energy states correspond to the edge states~\cite{SOM}.

 By changing the system size, we can achieve other fractional quantum Hall states on the square lattice as well.
-For $L_x \times L_y = 6 \times 8$ or $8 \times 6$ and filling $\nu=3/8$, a robust $Q_{2\pi}=0.375$ (shown by the magenta dot-dash line) pumping is observed (Fig.~\ref{f4}(a)).
+For $L_x \times L_y = 6 \times 8$ or $8 \times 6$ and filling $\nu=3/8$, a robust $Q_{2\pi}=0.375$ (shown by the magenta crosses) pumping is observed (Fig.~\ref{f4}(a)).
+This state may be understood with the composite fermion picture~\cite{FQH2,BFQH1} in the continuum limit, in which three vortices are binded to a boson with $n=3$ fully filled Landau levels, $\nu = \frac{n}{3n-1}$.
 The solid black in shows the result for size $6\times8$ with $T~1.1\mu$s ($|J|=30~M$Hz); the green dashed is a single calculation for size $8\times6$.
 Other fractional fillings give well-quantized transport, such as $\nu=1/2$ for $2\times 18$, $\nu=3/8$ for $6\times 8$ or $8\times 6$, and $\nu=1/4$ for $4\times 12$, as shown in Fig.~\ref{f4}(a).
-For fractions and lattice sizes that did not give strong fractional Hall signals, a key issue is lack of separation between the ``small'' gap between nominally degenerate ground states and the ``large'' gap to other excitated states, preventing the existence of a wide time window for quantized pumping.
-These gaps, particularly those within the degenerate manifold, are due to complex and difficult to unravel finite size effects, which has prevented us from obtaining any further insight on the exact conditions for quantized pumping to occur.
+For fractions and lattice sizes that did not give strong fractional Hall signals, a key issue is lack of separation between the ``small'' gap between topological and non-topological states due to finite size effects and the ``large'' gap to other excited states, preventing the existence of a wide time window for quantized pumping.
+These gaps are due to complex and difficult to unravel finite size effects, which has prevented us from obtaining any further insight on the exact conditions for quantized pumping to occur.